Ericsson/codechecker/docs/analyzer/user_guide.md

                         Path to the Skipfile dictating which project files should be omitted from analysis.
 Please consult the User guide on how a Skipfile should be laid out.
+  --trim-path-prefix [TRIM_PATH_PREFIX [TRIM_PATH_PREFIX ...]]
+                        Removes leading path from files which will be printed.
+So if you have /a/b/c/x.cpp and /a/b/c/y.cpp then by removing "/a/b/" prefix will print files like c/x.cpp and c/y.cpp.
+If multiple prefix is given, the longest match will be removed.
   --verbose {info,debug,debug_analyzer}
                         Set verbosity level.